towfiqi/serpbear/README.md

 - **Email Notification:** Get notified of your keyword position changes daily/weekly/monthly through email.
 - **SERP API:** SerpBear comes with built-in API that you can use for your marketing & data reporting tools.
 - **Keyword Research:** Ability to research keywords and auto-generate keyword ideas from your tracked website's content by integrating your Google Ads test account.
 - **Google Search Console Integration:** Get the actual visit count, impressions & more for each keyword.
-Cached data refreshes automatically and falls back to global credentials when domain-level credentials aren't configured.
+Cached data refreshes automatically, can be manually refreshed from settings, and falls back to global credentials when domain-level credentials aren't configured.
 - **Mobile App:** Add the PWA app to your mobile for a better mobile experience.
 - **Zero Cost to RUN:** Run the App on mogenius.com or Fly.io for free.